-Currently enrolled in the Independent Educational Consulting program at University of California, Irvine, Ms. Hott has completed coursework on principles of advising and navigating the financial aid network; she will have earned the UCI certificate before the fall of 2019.
-(Consulting packages will be discounted until the certification is complete.)
+Currently enrolled in the Independent Educational Consulting program at University of California, Irvine, Karen Hott has completed coursework on principles of advising and navigating the financial aid network; she will have earned the UCI certificate before the fall of 2019.

 She has a master’s degree in liberal arts from St. John’s College in Annapolis, National Board for Professional Teaching Certification, and a CJE (Certified Journalism Educator) designation from the Journalism Education Association.
 In addition, she is a member of the Modern Language Association (MLA).

-Since retiring from the public school system in 2016, she has worked part-time as a writing instructor at the Anne Arundel Community College Writing Center on campus and online through the school’s Virtual Writing Center.
+Since retiring from the public school system in 2016, she has worked part-time as a writing instructor at the Anne Arundel Community College Writing Center on campus and online.
 Before retiring with 35 years of teaching experience, Ms. Hott taught Advanced Placement English Language and Composition, journalism, and newspaper production.